Can Propane-LPG Tanks (Gas Cylinders) Explode - Propane-LPG Tank Explosion - LPG Explosion

 So, not only wouldn’t it approach bursting pressure (≈ 1,000 PSIG) but, under normal circumstances, it would never even reach the 375 PSIG required to trigger the pressure relief valve.

-No pressure build up means no risk of an LPG tank explosion.
+No pressure build up means no risk of a Propane-LPG tank explosion (gas cylinder explosion).

 Pressure Relief Valves Writ Large